 (14) The debtor's interest in a pension plan qualified under the Employee Retirement Income Security Act of 1974, as amended.

 (B) Beginning on July 1, 2008, and each even-numbered year thereafter, each dollar amount in subsection (A), items (1) through (14), immediately before July first, must be adjusted to reflect the change in the Southeastern Consumer Price Index, All Urban Consumers, as published by the Department of Labor, Bureau of Labor Statistics, for the most recent year ending immediately before January first preceding July first, and to round to the nearest twenty-five dollars, the dollar amount that represents this change.
-No later than March first of each even-numbered year, the Economic Research Section of the Office of Research and Statistics of the State Budget and Control Board shall publish in the State Register the dollar amounts that will become effective on July first of each even-numbered year.
+No later than March first of each even-numbered year, the Economic Research Division of the Office of Research and Statistics of the Revenue and Fiscal Affairs Office shall publish in the State Register the dollar amounts that will become effective on July first of each even-numbered year.

 HISTORY: Former Section 15-41-30: 1962 Code Section 34-3; 1952 Code Section 34-3; 1942 Code Section 9085; 1932 Code Section 9085; Civ.
 C. '22 Section 5490; Civ.
 C. '12 Section 3711; Civ.
 C. '02 Section 2626; G. S. 1994; R. S. 2126; 1896 (22) 190; 1936 (39) 1594; Const.
 1895, Art.
 3, Section 28; En as 15-41-200, 1981 Act No. 53, Section 2, renumbered as Section 15-41-30 by 1988 Act No. 415, Section 1; 1999 Act No. 60, Section 1; 2000 Act No. 333, Section 1; 2006 Act No. 300, Section 2, eff upon approval (became law without the Governor's signature on May 25, 2006); 2008 Act No. 225, Section 1, eff May 22, 2008; 2012 Act No. 153, Section 1, eff May 14, 2012.